potocpav/activity-tracker/README.md

   - [x] Move activities between tabs
   - [x] Multiple activity selection
   - [ ] Remove wing tabs when no activities exist
-  - [ ] Gracefully navigate between tabs on tab changes
+  - [ ] Animate title on tab changes
   - [ ] Import into a new tab from Habit Tracker
 - [ ] Handle large number of data points
   - [ ] Bulk selection